-- Unpermitted collaboration during completion of homework or online assignments - Plagiarism - Revising and resubmitting an assignment, quiz or exam for regrading, without the instructor's knowledge and consent - Representing as one's own work the work of another - Giving or receiving aid on an academic assignment unless expressly permitted by the instructor - Being an Active Bystander observing others but not reporting - Disrespectful or inappropriate language or discussion with fellow students, academic or clinical faculty, patients or families. - Falsifying or altering data experimental data.
+- Using outside assistance during an examination or assisting another student during an examination - Unpermitted collaboration or use of technology during completion of homework or online assignments - Plagiarism - Revising and resubmitting an assignment, quiz or exam for re-grading, without the instructor's knowledge and consent - Representing as one's own work the work of another - Giving or receiving aid on an academic assignment unless expressly permitted by the instructor - Being an Active Bystander observing others but not reporting - Disrespectful or inappropriate language or discussion with fellow students, academic or clinical faculty, patients or families. - Falsifying or altering data experimental data.